 Presenting ideas and results in an oral format to an audience of peers is a valuable skill to have.
-On the last day of the course, each team of students will be responsible for providing a 15 minute presentation during lab (specific details will be provided in class).
+Non the last day of the course, each team of students will be responsible for providing a 15 minute presentation (specific details will be provided in class).
 Each member of the team will receive the same grade for the oral presentation.
 The oral presentations will be evaluated by the instructor, IAs, and peer reviewed by fellow students.

 Extra credit opportunities

-Description Due date Points

-Extra Credit (EC) Entry survey Sep 22 5:00PM 2
+Description Due date Points % Extra Credit (EC) Entry survey January 3rd 11:59PM 2 1

-Attending 75% lectures 8